 Potential for bias in course selection: Weighted GPA may pressure students to enroll in more challenging courses only to raise their GPA rather than choosing courses that genuinely interest them.

-Overemphasis on grades: A student’s holistic development and accomplishments may be overshadowed by a weighted GPA’s tendency to emphasize grades and course selection excessively.
+Overemphasis on grades: A student’s holistic development and accomplishments may be overshadowed by a weighted GPA’s tendency to excessively emphasize grades and course selection.

 FAQS

 The GPA (Grade Point Average) calculation provides a standard evaluation of a student’s academic performance.
-It enables academic institutions to assess and contrast pupils based on their cumulative marks across several courses.
+It enables educational institutions to assess and contrast pupils based on their cumulative marks across several courses.

 Weighted GPA may influence determinations regarding college admissions.
 Colleges and universities frequently use the weighted GPA to measure students’ aptitude for challenging coursework.
 It may increase students’ chances of admission to selective universities by demonstrating their intellectual rigor and capacity to excel in more challenging academic settings.